coolnetworks/COOLForge/pre-release/README.md

 - Updates version numbers and code logic
 - Changes comments from "CHANGE THIS VALUE" to "PRE-CONFIGURED"

+**With -CheckCompleteness:**
+- Uses script inventory cache to verify every script has a launcher
+- Reports scripts without launchers (missing launchers)
+- Reports launchers without matching scripts (orphaned launchers)
+- Helps ensure no script gets left behind

 **When to run:**
 - After modifying `templates/Launcher_Template.ps1`
 - Before committing template changes
 - To ensure all launchers have consistent code
+- When adding new scripts (use -CheckCompleteness to verify launcher exists)

 **Critical:** Always run this after changing the launcher template.
 Never commit a template change without updating all launchers.